Spyros Sklavounos

-Spyros Sklavounos (Σπύρος Σκλαβούνος; 1912 –?) was a Greek footballer who played as a goalkeeper.
+Spyros Sklavounos (Σπύρος Σκλαβούνος; 1912 – ?) was a Greek footballer who played as a goalkeeper.
 He played in eight matches for the Greece national football team from 1932 to 1938.
 He was also part of Greece's team for their qualification matches for the 1938 FIFA World Cup.

 Club career

 Sklavounos started playing football at Thermaikos in 1929.
 His uncle, Alexandros was one of the founders as well as the president of Thermaikos and with his personal intervention in 1931, he moved to Panathinaikos, despite the interest of Aris.
 With the "greens" he won an Athens FCA League in 1934.
 In 1935 he joined AEK Athens, where he won the first ever domestic double by a Greek club in 1939 and the Athens FCA League and Panhellenic Championship of the following season.
 He ended his football career in 1940.

 International career

-Sklavounos played for Greece 8 times, between 1932-1938.
+Sklavounos played for Greece 8 times, between 1932 and 1938.
 He was called for the first time to Belgrade for the Balkan Cup matches.